Dingle

 Sure to capture your heart

-A sleepy seaside village has drawn an eclectic community who appreciate the deep sea, rugged landscape and rich cultural heritage.
-Shop, eat, and love this town.
+A stunning seaside village has drawn an eclectic community that appreciate the deep sea, rugged landscape and rich cultural heritage.

 Discover Dingle

-Inch is a wide stretch of beach at low tide with three kilometres of rolling sand dunes that reach into Dingle Bay.
+Inch is a wide stretch of beach at low tide with three kilometers of rolling sand dunes that reach Dingle Bay.
 Dip your toes into the cool waters for a refreshing break.